EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Primary Texture)/README.md

      - `Alchemy 5`: This option will not RGB-BGR swap Steam textures.
    - **Console** have no impact on Steam textures.
  - **PS3**:
-   - Textures will be exported as dds files unless modified by other settings.
+   - Textures will be exported as DXT1 dds files.
    - PS3 textures will presumably work on the PS4 re-release, but this hasn't been confirmed.
    - **Advanced Texture Type**:
 	 - `Normal Map`: Changes the export to DXT5 .dds.
 Adds "_n" to the end of the file name.